Kwang-hyun Kim: St. Louis Cardinals (2020–2021)

 On December 17, 2019, Kim signed a two-year contract worth $11 million (combined option $3 million) with the St. Louis Cardinals.
 The SK Wyverns received a $1.6 million posting fee.
 When the start of the 2020 Major League Baseball season was delayed by the COVID-19 pandemic, Kim considered returning to Korea to be with his family.
 He was convinced, however, by Cardinals teammate Adam Wainwright to stay in the United States with the Cardinals.

 On July 24, 2020, Kim made his MLB debut against the Pittsburgh Pirates, allowing 1 earned run over 1 inning of work.
 On August 22, he earned his 1st MLB win.
 Kim finished his first MLB season with a 3–0 record, 24 strikeouts and a 1.62 ERA.

 In 2021, Kim appeared in 27 games (21 starts) and posted a 7–7 record with a 3.46 ERA, 80 strikeouts and 39 walks in 106 2/3 innings.
 He became a free agent following the season.

-SSG Landers
+SSG Landers (2022–present)

 On March 7, 2022, Kim signed a 4-year, $12.3M contract with the SSG Landers, returning to the KBO.
+His contract was the most valuable in the history of the league.

+On June 1, 2023, South Korea baseball began an investigation of Kim and two other WBC pitchers (Lee Yong-chan and Jeong Cheol-won) for violating behavioral codes.
+The violation was a result of the three pitchers boozing during two nights of the tournament, and Kim was demoted to the minor leagues by SSG as a result of the investigation.